alwinjosegeorge/Eco-Travel-Mate/README.md

 ---

 ## 🚀 Overview

-**Eco Travel Mate** is an AI-powered travel app that promotes eco-friendly commuting.
-It detects your travel modes, tracks emissions, and encourages greener choices through gamification and real-time insights.
+**Eco Travel Mate** is a mobile app built to **track, motivate, and transform** how people commute — replacing carbon-heavy trips with eco-friendly options.
+Using AI, real-time GPS, and behavioral nudges, it empowers users to make greener choices and build sustainable travel habits.

 > 🏆 Built in 48 hours for **Green Spark Hackathon 2025**

 ---

 ## 🧭 Table of Contents
 - [🎯 Problem Statement](#-problem-statement)
 - [🌱 Features](#-features)
 - [🛠️ Tech Stack](#️-tech-stack)